Spark Program

 Builders share a short application with:

-2) Review (Scorecard-Based)
+2) Review

-We evaluate every submission on five criteria:
+We evaluate every submission on six criteria:

 -